singerdmx/flutter-quill/README.md

   super_clipboard
   ```

-All of them doesn't require any platform spesefic setup, except [super_clipboard](https://pub.dev/packages/super_clipboard) which needs some setup on Android only, it's optional but to support copying images and pasting them into editor then you must setup it, open the page in pub.dev and read the `README.md` to get the instructions.
+All of them doesn't require any platform specific setup, except [super_clipboard](https://pub.dev/packages/super_clipboard) which needs some setup on Android only, it's used to support copying images and pasting them into editor then you must setup it, open the page in pub.dev and read the `README.md` to get the instructions.

+The minSdkVersion is `23` as `super_clipboard` requires it

+## Usage

 First, you need to instantiate a controller